 Introduction & Market Context

-Here's what's changed in 2026.
 Enterprise systems used to be glorified filing cabinets.
-Your ERP, HR platform, FP&A tools, and CRM just sat there storing data, waiting for someone to tell them what to do.
-Not anymore.
+Your ERP, HR platform, FP&A tools, and CRM just sat there storing data, waiting for someone to extract meaning from it and tell them what to do next.
+That model is finished.

-Look, UK companies don't have much choice.
-We've got a productivity problem compared to other G7 countries, and since Brexit, finding skilled people has become a nightmare.
-Businesses are turning to AI not just to work faster, but to survive.
+UK companies don't have much choice, frankly.
+We've got a persistent productivity gap versus other G7 countries, and since Brexit, finding and retaining skilled people has become considerably harder.
+Businesses are turning to AI not just to work faster, but to function at all.

-The big question for UK businesses in 2026 is whether to update what they've got or start from scratch with AI-native platforms.
+The fundamental question UK enterprises face is whether to modernise what they've got or start fresh with AI-native platforms.
+Both approaches are valid.
+Neither is simple.

 Keap